SAP-samples/btp-cf-cap-multitenant-susaas/docu/1-discover/1-discover-mission-target/README.md

 **Basic**

-The **Basic** scope contains a very comprehensive version of the **SusaaS (Sustainable SaaS)** application, which can be deployed to your SAP BTP Trial, Free Tier, or Enterprise account.
-It contains **free services** only and is the foundation of the Advanced Scope.
+The **Basic** scope contains a very comprehensive version of the **SusaaS (Sustainable SaaS)** application, which can be deployed to your SAP BTP account using **free (tier) service plans** only.
+It is the foundation of the Advanced Scope.
 The objective of this scope is a SaaS application that can be deployed and tested by each and every developer in the community.
 It contains all major SaaS components (including an Inbound API) which are also part of the Advanced Scope but excludes paid services which will be part of the next scope.

 **Advanced**